Adityanagraj/data-visualization-of-corona-dataset/README.md

 once the data obtained which consists of all the the details but to plot on map we need latitude and longitude values for tat use and Google Api or use an add on funtion name(genocode by Awesome table)in Spreadsheet once all the requirements are satisfied<br>
-load the .csv file into JUPITER NoteBook and proceed<br>
+load the .csv file into JUPYTER NoteBook and proceed<br>
 <b>IDE:JUPYTER NOTEBOOK<br>
 <b>Modules:numpy,pandas,os